JayWangMJ/project-algs/readme.md

 # CSC4120 Design and Analysis of Algorithms Code Warehouse

 CSC4120 Design and Analysis of Algorithms is an undergraduate course by Prof. Costas, who is a presidential chair professor from School of Data Science, the Chinese University of Hong Kong, Shenzhen.
-The course aims to introduce various aspects of algorithms, including complexity analysis and design approaches.
+The course covers following topics.
+Basics of algorithm analysis: correctness and time complexity, solving recurrences.
+Techniques for designing efficient algorithms: divide-and-conquer, dynamic programming.
+Fundamental search and graph algorithms: binary trees, hashing, graph traversals, shortest paths.
+Introduction to complexity theory: polynomial-time reductions and NP-completeness.

-This warehouse stores Python code for the algorithms introduced in the lectures.
+This warehouse stores Python codes for the algorithms introduced in the lectures.

 ## Week 1
 Complexity, sorting, peak finding.